Tenerife is the largest of the seven Canary Islands in Spain, attracting over six million visitors each year.

 4. Jungle Park Las Aguilas

-Jungle Park Las Aguilas in the South of Tenerife is a popular zoo which kids of all ages will love.
+Jungle Park Las Aguilas in the South of Tenerife is a popular zoo that kids of all ages will love.
 The park is an authentic jungle with more than 300 animals and 100 species that delight their visitors every day of the year.

 Here, you can enjoy an unforgettable experience along a route full of tunnels, hanging bridges, waterfalls, lagoons, and caves.